zvonimirr/tenantee/README.md

 2. `./build.sh`

 Your app should be running on [https://localhost](https://localhost)

+## Production
+Deploying to production?
+Take a look at the guides [here](deployment).

+Not satisfied?
+Take a look: [https://hexdocs.pm/phoenix/deployment.html](https://hexdocs.pm/phoenix/deployment.html)

 ## Contributing
 If you wish to contribute to the project, please refer to the [contributing guide](./CONTRIBUTING.md) first.